GitLiveApp/GitLive/_sections/videocalling-vscode.md

 #### CodeShare

-Selecting the share code option opens a dialog, which shows the different projects you have open and the different methods of sharing you have available.
+Selecting the share code option opens up a modal, which shows the different projects you have open and the different methods of pair programming that are available.
 If you have Live Share installed, you can choose to use that to collaborate, or you can use GitLive's proprietary code sharing solution.
 You can find more information about using Live Share here.

 ![Share Code](/uploads/codeshare-gitlive-options.jpg "Share Code"){:class="screenshot"}